-The fourth iteration of the ACCA's CRI shows that while economic stability, world-leading freedom of information and cybersecurity continue to make Australia an efficient and low-risk market for data centres and cloud services, Australia has struggled to keep pace with its peers in Asia Pacific.
+The fourth iteration of the ACCA's CRI shows that while economic stability, world-leading freedom of information and cybersecurity continue to make Australia an efficient and low-risk market for data centers and cloud services, Australia has struggled to keep pace with its peers in Asia Pacific.

 Broadband quality is below the average for the region, and the business environment and changes to data retention laws and data localisation requirements contribute to a riskier outlook for Australian cloud services.

 "The results put Asia in a very strong position to lead the next wave of global innovation and technology," explains Bernie Trudel, chairman of the ACCA.

 "Asia Pacific is poised to outperform as they lead the world into the digital age, driven by cloud computing technologies,” he says.